tutorial made by 3D Environment artist Tyler Smith used strawberries as a motif to make tile-able textures in Zbrush (above).

-The tutorial made by 3D Environment artist Tyler Smith used strawberries as the motif in the texture.
 After completing this I had a range of well modeled and textured strawberries to repurpose, so I simply wanted to build out an environment using the strawberries as the main feature.
+After that this turned into a fully a playable video game prototype.

-All textures and models were created from scratch except for base landscape texture and one grass model (both from Megascans).
+All art direction, environment, animation, textures and models were created from scratch except for base landscape texture and one grass model (both from Megascans).

 Reference/Concept Dev